device42/device42-docs/docs/getstarted/tutorials/tutorial-navigating-the-device42-user-interface.md

     }}
 />

-There are a set of buttons on the top right corner of the view.
+Notice the set of buttons on the top right corner of the view.
 Click the **Edit** button to open up the fields for editing and additions.
 Click the **ellipsis icon** for related view options, including the **Impact Chart** option we saw above.

 Scroll down for tabs that open subpages of data for the device.